 As occasionally happens with this yuletide missive (now entering its fourth decade!) we skipped a year in 2016.
 It flew by us before we knew it.
 In fact we had a relatively quiet, reflective Christmas, having had a fairly full-on 12 months last year.
 In synopsis we began 2016 with Judith’s Dad (Peter) seriously ill; in GG2015 we mentioned that we were spending that Christmas in the UK with Judith’s family at a lovely farmhouse in Sussex.
 Judith’s Dad was in Epsom hospital in the run up to that Christmas, but we managed to extract him – using quasi military logistics – on Christmas Eve in order for him to spend a few days over Christmas with his family.
 Being a nurse, Judith managed to convince everyone that he would be cared for appropriately, however this did involve a picturesque drive around minor Sussex towns on Christmas Day in search of an open pharmacy in order to purchase surgical supplies not readily available elsewhere!

-So the first part of 2016 was sadly overshadowed by Peter’s diminishing health.
-It was all hands on deck with Judith’s siblings helping to care for him at home for a period, alongside community nurses.
+The first part of 2016 was sadly overshadowed by Peter’s diminishing health.
+It was all hands on deck with Judith and her siblings helping to care for him at home for a period, alongside community nurses.
 Not an easy task, especially as his house was not in the best of conditions!
 Judith went back and forth for a while, eventually staying for several weeks.
 Lucy joined her to help at one point.
-Judith’s brother and sister-in-law, Graham and Luise, who live in Hong Kong, who had been over for Christmas, ended up returning just a few weeks later to help with care and staying for several months!
+Judith’s brother and sister-in-law, Graham and Luise, who live in Hong Kong, who had been over for initially for the Christmas break, ended up returning just a few weeks later to help with care and staying for several months!
 They spent so much unplanned time in the UK that they dropped into Guernsey for a break on more than one occasion!

 Peter sadly died on 1 April 2016 and the rest of the year was often spent reflecting on his life, with happy, sad, funny, mixed emotions… often brought to mind through Judith and her brothers needing to physically go through the small cosmos of “stuff” (often in triplicate, like any good civil servant) which he had kept in cupboards, boxes, and piles upon piles in his otherwise unredecorated-since-1970 home, which we all knew fondly as “Chadacre”.
 It was a labour of love, as in between the painstakingly and meticulously kept but otherwise pointless copies of utility bills dating back five decades, there might be a unique photograph or important letter.
 His funeral brought together folk, some of whom had not seen each other for many years, and was a grand and fitting tribute to a complex man, who loved his family very dearly, even if he was not the best at expressing it.
 We all miss him.